Scout Taylor-Compton: 1998–2006: Early roles

+2007–2010: Halloween and breakthrough

-In 2007, Taylor-Compton joined the cast of ABC'S Friday Night Live.
+In 2007, Taylor-Compton joined the cast of ABC's Friday Night Live.
 The same year, she starred in the drama Tomorrow is Today and the horror film Wicked Little Things.
 Tomorrow is Today features Taylor-Compton as Julie Peterson, a girl who saves the life of and befriends a hapless drifter.
 The film won over six awards at various festivals which included the California Independent Film Festival, the Garden State Film Festival, Method Fest Independent Film Festival, and the Rhode Island International Film Festival.
 She won "Best Actress" for her performance in the film at the Method Fest Independent Film Festival.
 Wicked Little Things was one of the films featured in After Dark's 8 Films to Die For and saw Taylor-Compton star as Sarah Tunny.
 Following these films, she appeared in Standoff and Close to Home.

-In 2007, Taylor-Compton appeared in the film An American Crime which told the true story of suburban housewife Gertrude Baniszewski, who had kept a teenage girl locked in the basement of her Indiana home during the 1960s.
+In 2007, Taylor-Compton appeared in the film An American Crime which told the true story of suburban housewife Gertrude Baniszewski, who had kept a teenage girl locked in the basement of her Indianapolis home in 1965.
 Taylor-Compton then returned to the horror genre as Laurie Strode in Rob Zombie's remake of the classic Halloween.
 She endured a long audition process, but as director Zombie explains, "Scout was my first choice.
 There was just something about her; she had a genuine quality.
 She didn't seem actor-y."

-She starred in the television movie Love's Unfolding Dream, which premiered on November 24, 2007, and in the horror film April Fool's Day, a remake of the 1986 film of the same name, filmed in North Carolina, that had a March 25, 2008 DVD release.
+She starred in the television movie Love's Unfolding Dream, which premiered on November 24, 2007, and in the horror film April Fool's Day, a remake of the 1986 film, filmed in North Carolina, that had a DVD release of March 25, 2008.
 Taylor-Compton explained at the time on the starring in the role of Torrance: "I'll just be playing another wholesome 'good girl' that screams a lot."
 She also made another horror film, the 2009 film Life Blood, in which she had a cameo as Carrie Lain.